 Come for the history, stay for the hospitality!

-This year, Selma’s impressive Jewish heritage, including Temple Mishkan Israel, The Harmony Club and downtown homes and businesses of former Jewish merchants are included in the tour along with other venues.
-Please click here for a map to all venues.
+Last year, Selma’s impressive Jewish heritage, including Temple Mishkan Israel, The Harmony Club and downtown homes and businesses of former Jewish merchants were included in the tour along with other venues.
+Please click here for a map to all 2013 venues.

 - Kayser-Turner-Searcy House, an Italian Renaissance Revival home built by Jewish businessman Isidore Kayser.
 He owned Kayser Department Store, and this house incorporates ideas from his many travels.